John Belushi

 Born in Chicago to Albanian-American parents, Belushi started his own comedy troupe with Tino Insana and Steve Beshekas, called "The West Compass Trio".
-After being discovered by Bernard Sahlins, he performed with The Second City and met Aykroyd, Brian Doyle-Murray, and Harold Ramis.
-In 1975, Chevy Chase and Michael O'Donoghue recommended Belushi to SNL creator and showrunner Lorne Michaels, who accepted him as a new cast member of the show after an audition.
-Belushi developed a series of characters on the show that reached great success, including his performances as Henry Kissinger and Ludwig van Beethoven.
-After his breakout film role as Bluto in National Lampoon's Animal House (1978), Belushi appeared in films such as 1941, The Blues Brothers, and Neighbors.
+Bernard Sahlins recruited him for The Second City comedy club.
+Once there he met Aykroyd, Brian Doyle-Murray, and Harold Ramis.
+In 1975, Chevy Chase and Michael O'Donoghue recommended Belushi to Saturday Night Live creator and showrunner Lorne Michaels, who accepted him as a new cast member of the show after an audition.
+Belushi developed a series of characters on the show that reached great success, with an imitation of Henry Kissinger and a portrayal of Ludwig van Beethoven.

+Belushi appeared in several films such as National Lampoon's Animal House, 1941, The Blues Brothers, and Neighbors.
 He also pursued interests in music: with Aykroyd, Lou Marini, Tom Malone, Steve Cropper, Donald "Duck" Dunn, and Paul Shaffer, he founded The Blues Brothers, which led to the film of the same name.

-Belushi struggled with heavy drug abuse that threatened his comedy career; more than once, he was dismissed from SNL due to his behavior (and then rehired).
-In 1982, he died from combined drug intoxication, after a drug dealer, Cathy Smith, injected him with a mixture of heroin and cocaine known as a speedball at the Chateau Marmont hotel in West Hollywood, California.
-He was posthumously honored with a star on the Hollywood Walk of Fame in 2004.
+Belushi was dismissed from Saturday Night Live several times and rehired more than once.
+He died on March 5, 1982, at the age of 33.
+Cathy Smith confessed to dosing him with a lethal mixture of heroin and cocaine at the Chateau Marmont.
+Smith was charged with involuntary manslaughter, was convicted and sentenced to 15 months in prison.
+Belushi was honored with a posthumous award of the star on the Hollywood Walk of Fame in 2004.
+He was the older brother of Jim Belushi.

-Early life
+Early life and education

-John Adam Belushi was born to Agnes Demetri (née Samaras) Belushi and Adam Anastos Belushi in Humboldt Park, a neighborhood on the West Side of Chicago, Illinois.
-Agnes, a pharmacy worker, was born in Ohio to Albanian immigrants from Korçë, while Adam was an Albanian immigrant from Qytezë, who owned the Fair Oaks restaurant on North Avenue in Chicago, and later established a restaurant in the Chicago suburb of Wheaton, Illinois.
+John Adam Belushi was born to Agnes Demetri (née Samaras) Belushi and Adam Anastos Belushi in Humboldt Park, Chicago.
+Agnes was a pharmacy worker, who was born in Ohio to Albanian immigrants from Korçë, Albania.
+Adam Anastos Belushi was an Albanian immigrant from Qytezë, Albania, and was the owner of the Fair Oaks restaurant on North Avenue in Chicago.

-Belushi was raised in Wheaton along with his three siblings - younger brothers Billy and Jim, and sister Marian.
+Belushi was raised in Wheaton along with his three siblings—younger brothers Billy and Jim and sister Marian.
 He was Eastern Orthodox Christian, attending the Albanian Orthodox Church.
 He was educated at Wheaton Central High School, where he met his future wife, Judith Jacklin.

 In 1965, Belushi formed a band, the Ravens, together with four fellow high-school students (Dick Blasucci, Michael Blasucci, Tony Pavilonis, and Phil Special).
 They recorded one single, "Listen to Me Now/Jolly Green Giant".
 Belushi played drums and sang vocals.
 The record was not successful, and the band broke up when he enrolled at the College of DuPage.
-He also attended the University of Wisconsin–Whitewater for a year, which inspired the Animal House scene of D-Day driving a motorcycle up the stairs.
-Belushi acquired the iconic "College" crewneck, worn by his character in Animal House, at a print shop when visiting his brother Jim, who attended Southern Illinois University.
+He also attended the University of Wisconsin–Whitewater for a year, that time being the inspiration for the Animal House scene of a motorcycle driving up stairs.
+Belushi then attended The University of Illinois Chicago Circle (UICC) before joining the cast of Saturday Night Live.
+He acquired the iconic "College" crewneck, worn by his character in Animal House, at a print shop when visiting his brother Jim, who attended Southern Illinois University.